nacdmgrander/github-slideshow/_posts/0000-01-02-nacdmgrander.md

 layout: slide

-title: "Welcome to our second slide!
-You will really enjoy this one!"
+title: "Welcome to our second interesting slide!"

 ---